Organizing virtual events: All you need to know

 Before organizing your virtual event, ask yourself, what is the event type and what do I want it to look like?
 It will help you choose a platform and understand the necessary budget and preparations.
 If your plan is so that only the moderator and speaker will be seen, a webinar is a good option, as it also enables Q&A. Maybe you want all the attendees to be able to talk to each other?
 In that case, you should consider a platform with a conversation room option.

 Prepare the attendees prior to the virtual event: Make sure to deliver the agenda.
 If it’s a small event, it’s worth dedicating its beginning to introducing all the participants.
-If the event goal is to create a discourse among the participants, explain to them how it should be done.
-If the participants are just viewers explain to them how they can react or ask questions in real time.
+Alternatively, if the event goal is to create a discourse among the participants, explain to them how it should be done.
+If the participants are just viewers, explain to them how they can react or ask questions in real time.

 Make sure to prepare those who deliver the event ahead of time: Review with them how to use the platform, understand how to join the event, how to communicate with the participants and panelists, and every other detail that is important for a seamless event.